saungnai/permanent-magnet/README.md

-# permanent-magnet
+# Permanent Magnet Simulation
-Monte Carlo simulations of Heisenberg spin models for studying magnetic hysteresis, coercivity, and heterogeneous anisotropy in permanent magnets.
+Monte Carlo simulations of different spin models for studying magnetic hysteresis, coercivity, anisotropy and other properties of permanent magnets.